 His main mode of thought is rich in feeling and imagery, even though his creative output is in words.
 When you hear his songs or read his poems, you get the message, because he doesn’t put words to his thoughts prematurely.
 He waits for the creative awareness to mature.
 And when the words come, they respect the power and depth of his inspiration.
-They fluidly bend and lend their definitions to express the creative output of his soul.
+They fluidly bend, and lend their definitions to express the creative output of his spirit.

-“I want you, I want you
+“I want you, I want you, I want you